X01XX/forth-memory-management/README.md

 Allocations, and deallocations, cause increasing disorder of the addresses on the stack, which has no effect on the utility, or speed, of the array-stack.

+From low to high memory usage, no effect on performance.

 That a stack is used to provide memory management to a stack-based language is sublime.
 Forth runs on an OS that uses stacks.
 Its stacks, all the way down.